What Traditional Chinese Medicine Says about Sleep

 Insomnia and sleep disturbances can manifest in a variety of ways.
 When a person has difficulty falling asleep, this often is a condition of Blood deficiency of the Spleen or Liver.
 When a person has difficulty staying asleep or waking often in the night, this is more often a Yin deficiency condition, or excess of heat, fire, phlegm, or stress.
 From a TCM perspective, we first determine if the sleep issues are of excess or deficiency and then if the conditions are of the Heart or the Liver systems.

 Excess conditions are characterized by restless sleep, with a feeling of heat, agitation, and excessive dreaming.
-Deficiency or, empty conditions show up more as not being able to fall asleep or stay asleep without the symptoms described above.
-Heart-based patterns are more attributed to restlessness, and Liver patterns are more to excessive dreaming.
-The Liver and Heart are the two Organ systems most attributed to sleep disturbances but other Organs also play a role outside of the Heart and Liver, such as the Spleen, Kidneys, and Gallbladder.
+Deficiency or empty conditions show up more as not being able to fall asleep or stay asleep without the symptoms described above.
+Heart-based patterns are more attributed to restlessness, and Liver patterns are more attributed to excessive dreaming.
+The Liver and Heart are the two Organ systems most attributed to sleep disturbances, but other Organs, such as the Spleen, Kidneys, and Gallbladder, also play a role outside of the Heart and Liver.

 When Yang is depleted and Yin is abundant, one’s eyes are closed.
 When Yin is depleted and Yang is predominant, one is awake.